backslash057/lite-server/Readme.md

 These features might be implemented later.

 ## How to install
-You can either download prebuilt release for your platform from the release page, add to your path and use live at cli tool
+You can either download prebuilt release for your platform from the release page, add to your path and use live from command line

 ```bash
 sudo apt install build-essentials